mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 Therefore, one way to improve our network would be to randomly select training examples from the full 0 - 65535 range.

+## Try it

+The full code is on [Github](https://github.com/mattzeunert/super-simple-neural-network/blob/master/random-weights.js), or you can try the code on [JSFiddle](https://jsfiddle.net/kdyva9ra/1/).

 ## Backpropagation, or why people use math

 It may surprise you to hear that our approach to determine good weights isn't very efficient. :)